 Our Book Group Event

-Each speaker joined audience members for lunch in the Dining Hall of Cedars House before their respective talks, which began at 2pm.
-Lunches consisted of delicious homemade soup served with artisan bread, followed by a tasty dessert.
-This year all three speakers circulated among the tables, chatting to guests, before accompanying them across the lawn to the auditorium for the talk itself.
+The speakers will join audience members for lunch in the Dining Hall of Cedars House before their respective talks, which begin at 2pm.
+Lunches consist of delicious homemade soup served with artisan bread, followed by a tasty dessert.

 Lunch begins at 12.30pm, the talk at 2.00 pm. £10 per head

 It is also possible to purchase ‘talk only’ tickets.